akashpahilwan/Titanic_Data_Analysis_with_Apache_Pig/README.md

 Launching Apache Pig shell and Importing data into a Relation in Pig.
 ====================

+Make sure your hadoop cluster is running before executing the pig script file.</br>
 Use the below command to launch Apache pig shell.
 ```
 pig